 Posted in Schools Programme 6 months ago

-Stars is a Premier League-funded scheme which seeks to use the pull of professional football clubs and sport to promote education in primary school children.
+The 12-week tailored course is funded by the Premier League and seeks to use the pull of professional football clubs and sport to promote education in primary school children.